FrankKesel/xilinx_tools/kria/development_tips/kria_cross_compilation.md

 ---
 ## Toolchain Installation
-* Install the cross compiler toolchain for ARM 64 bit systems (_aarch64_) on the Linux host: `sudo apt install gcc-aarch64-linux-gnu g++-aarch64-linux-gnu`
+* Install the cross compiler toolchain for ARM 64 bit systems (_aarch64_) on the Linux host: `sudo apt update && sudo apt install gcc-aarch64-linux-gnu g++-aarch64-linux-gnu`
 * Check version: `aarch64-linux-gnu-gcc --version`
   * If you installed the toolchain under Ubuntu Linux 22.04 you should have the version 11.4.0.